 Kurt not only began writing for the site, but his many contacts attracted other great writers, thus our daily written content section The FishWrap was born.

 The site has grown by leaps and bounds in the time since, both in content and presentation.
-We now create multiple videos for the site each week, have new articles daily, provide a vast archive of Oregon Ducks videos from across the web (The FishTank), and include a 100% free messageboard (The FishBowl).
-The site and our facilities have grown, and we’ve all learned a lot in the process.
+We now have over 50 instructional videos of the Oregon offense and defense, have new articles daily,and will have a cool new Oregon Playbook area and football technique section of the site soon.
+As our facilities have grown, and we’ve all learned a lot in the process.
 More talented individuals have joined the team, volunteering their time to the site as writers, videographers, consultants, and tech experts solely to show their passion for University of Oregon Ducks sports by being a part of FishDuck.com.

 Our slant on presenting schematic analysis and historical content is second to none, and we as a team are determined to continue providing for you top-quality content.
 The best news is…